-If you drive a diesel vehicle, you may have heard of the diesel particulate filter (DPF) but could be unaware of its purpose.
+If you drive a diesel vehicle, you may have heard of the diesel particulate filter (DPF), but you might be unaware of its purpose.
 In fact, you may never figure out what this vital part is until you are trying to figure out if your vehicle has a bad diesel particulate filter (DPF).
-But how to tell your DPF is clogged or bad?
+But how do you tell if your DPF is clogged or bad?

-In this guide, we evaluate the symptoms of the clogged DPF filter.
-We also show you why it is important and discuss how much it costs to replace it.
+In this guide, I evaluate the symptoms of the clogged DPF filter.
+I will also show you why it is important and discuss how much it costs to replace it.

 Here is a more detailed list of the signs of a bad or clogged diesel particulate filter (DPF) to look for:

 1. Check Engine Light

-The first common sign of a bad DPF is a check engine light on your dashboard.
+The first, and most common sign of a bad DPF is a check engine light on your dashboard.
 The diesel particulate filter uses sensors to measure the pressure and temperature before and after the DPF filter.
 If the pressure is not correct, the engine control module will light up the check engine light on your dashboard.